ps2homebrew/PMAP/README.txt

 The battery must be present, or the DVD-ROM circuit may not function correctly.

 If the battery is removed or has run out, the RTC-ECR data on the RTC IC and EEPROM will be erased to 0.
-This may result in the i.Link interface not working properly.
+This may result in the i.Link interface is not working properly.
 Therefore, install a good battery before adjustment and do not remove it.

 EEPROM management
 -----------------

-The PlayStation 2 has a EEPROM chip that contains various configuration segments:
+The PlayStation 2 has an EEPROM chip that contains various configuration segments:
 1. Disc detect
 2. Servo
 3. Tilt (unused on all consoles that do not have an auto-tilt motor)
-4. PS2ID (model name + iLink ID + Console ID)
+4. PS2ID (model name + i.Link ID + Console ID)
 5. Tray
 6. DVD player
 7. EEGS
 8. OSD

 This tool allows the EEPROM to be backed up and restored (up to G-chassis only), erased and for the defaults to be loaded.
 The defaults for the SANYO OP (F-chassis and later) can also be loaded, allowing the OP to be changed to a SANYO OP.
-The MECHACON defaults is for a SONY OP.
+The MECHACON defaults are for a SONY OP.

 Updates to the EEPROM parameters are also provided.

-Warning! although the functionality is provided, do not erasese the EEPROM or load the defaults for the ID region!
+Warning! although the functionality is provided, do not erase the EEPROM or load the defaults for the ID region!
-This tool does not provide functionality to restore the IDs of the PlayStation 2.
+This tool does not provide the functionality to restore the IDs of the PlayStation 2.

 Electrical circuit adjustment
 -----------------------------

-Adjustment of the electical circuit is done automatically.
+Adjustment of the electrical circuit is done automatically.
 Simply follow the on-screen instructions to complete the adjustment procedure.
 You will need the following discs:
 CD test disc 		- SCD-2700 (YEDS-18 for DTL-T10000)
 DVD-SL test disc	- HX-504
 DVD-DL test disc	- HX-505

-If unavailable, regular discs (CD, DVD-SL and DVD-DL) can be used as substitute for these discs, but the correct type of disc must be inserted.
+If unavailable, regular discs (CD, DVD-SL and DVD-DL) can be used as a substitute for these discs, but the correct type of disc must be inserted.
-Failing which, irrepairable damage to the console's optical block may result!
+Failing which, irreparable damage to the console's optical block may result!
 If unsure, please use the corresponding PlayStation 2 discs.
 They have to be in a good condition.

-You have to do this, if you:
+You have to do this if you:
 1. Changed or removed the OP block.
 2. Changed or removed the spindle motor.
 3. Changed the MECHACON IC.